Logo 101: How to design logos

 2. Design minimally: Within the logo maker, you’ll find settings to change your design.
 Use every setting meaningfully.
 Uppercase logo spelling gives authority and strength, lowercase logo spelling adds a casual feel, a thinner style feels more refined, a thicker weight is bolder and younger.

 Tighter spacing between letters will make a logo feel more compact and united, and spaced-out letters will add lightness to the logo design.
+It’s generally a good idea to make use of letter spacing adjustments because it makes logos stronger.

 3. Test in your environment: Generate multiple versions of your logo, adjust font weight and font spacing in the sidebar and upload the different versions to your website.
 See how it feels on a desktop computer, on a mobile phone and other applications you already have or know you’ll have in the future.